 The 7014 on the other hand is preferred if the work is around damp areas which is directly opposite to when the 7018s should be used.
 A lot of home welders prefer this rod because of its ease of storage and the high tensile strength which it provides.

-The iron type coating and rutile-type of the electrode allows it to be used for operations at higher speeds and can also produce greater depositions.
+The iron-type coating and rutile-type of the electrode allow it to be used for operations at higher speeds and can also produce greater depositions.

-Even the slag which is produced by the 7014 is fairly easy to remove and it can be used to create beads which have a flat and smooth appearance.
+Even the slag which is produced by the 7014 is fairly easy to remove and it can be used to create beads that have a flat and smooth appearance.

 WHICH METALS SHOULD THEY BOTH BE USED ON?

-The 7014 is designed to be used on carbon and low-alloy steels and are specially useful for jobs that require a higher deposition rate, on the other hand the 7018 is best used on carbon steel, high-carbon, low-alloy or high-strength steel base metals.
+The 7014 is designed to be used on carbon and low-alloy steels and is especially useful for jobs that require a higher deposition rate, on the other hand, the 7018 is best used on carbon steel, high-carbon, low-alloy, or high-strength steel base metals.